rosemash/nai-chatbot/README.md

 # Configuring for your NAI account

-You will need to change the config file to add your API key and select the model that reflects your subscription tier before using the chatbot.
+You will need to change the config file to add your API token and select the model that reflects your subscription tier before using the chatbot.
 Open the config in any text editor, then change the following values to reflect your account:

 * Change `use_krake = false;` to `use_krake = true;` if you have an Opus subscription and access to Krake v2.